takinabradley/curriculum/javascript/organizing_your_javascript_code/prototypical_inheritance.md

 threeRoundRPS.getWinningPlayer() // someone...
 threeRoundRPS.reset()

-// Alternatively, we could use this object with Object.create to make many three-round games const anotherThreeRoundRPS = Object.create(threeRoundRPS)
+// Alternatively, we could pass this object to Object.create to create many individual three-round games const anotherThreeRoundRPS = Object.create(threeRoundRPS)
 ```

 Hopefully, this starts to highlight to you the *usefulness* of inheritance, and also the importance of having well thought-out interfaces.
-If we hadn't designed out base Rock Paper Scissors game the way we had, it may have been difficult to extend it's functionality when new features were required.
+If we hadn't designed our base Rock Paper Scissors game the way we had, it may have been difficult to extend it's functionality when new features were required.

+You'll notice that our extension added some new properties to our object, but it didn't actually change how we interact with what was already there very much.
+This is an important detail to think about when extending objects into the future like this.

 ### A problem appears

-- This pattern can't easily be used to inherit the structure of objects containing data
+- While this pattern is pretty good for inheriting functionality, it can't easily be used to inherit the structure of objects containing data, and the objects can easily be misused if they are intended only to be used as a prototype object

 - This pattern can't easily be used as an interface for a 'collection'- if you try to push to an array in the prototype, the array will change for all inherited objects

+- This pattern could be improved by adding a `create` method to prototype objects allowing you to initialize properties

 ### More Content

 ~~This is the fundamental way that inheritance works in JavaScript.
 We encourage you to play around with with the concept, and experiment with how it works!
 The lesson has been pretty long and in-depth so far, and could have felt like a lot.
 Take a breather before moving on!~~

+### Knowledge Check

+The following questions are an opportunity to reflect on key topics in this lesson.
+If you can't answer a question, click on it to review the material, but keep in mind you are not expected to memorize or master this knowledge.

+- Some check